 The full School Governing Body meets every half term to discuss and decide school matters (finance, premises, staffing and the curriculum).
 Information on the meetings, together with published copies of any minutes, is available in school (in accordance with the school Governing Body Regulations 1981).
 Approved minutes for the full governing body are published on the school website.

 Elections for parent Governors are held every four years.

 Emergency Contact with Parents

-Please ensure that the School Office always has your up to date telephone contact number.
-We use a text messaging service to share key information and it is very important should we ever need to contact you because your child is unwell or has had an accident at school.
+Please ensure that the School Office always has your up-to-date telephone contact number.
+It is essential that we can contact you if your child is unwell or has had an accident at school.

-St. James’ School enjoys the benefit of voluntary help from parents in school.
+St. James’ School enjoys the benefit of voluntary help from parents and carers in school.
 All parents are welcome to work alongside the children within the classroom or to help the teachers with the preparation and display of work.
 Some parents choose to support the school for specific tasks such as accompanying children on trips, helping make costumes and working alongside during a specific class project.
 If you would like to support the children and staff in this way, please talk your child’s class teacher or to the Headteacher.
-Regular helpers are required to have a current DBS (previously CRB).
+Regular helpers are required to have a current DBS.